nodejs/node/doc/api/util.md

    will be introspected to show their `target` and `hander` objects.
 Defaults to `false`.

+ - `maxArrayLength` - specifies the maximum number of Array and TypedArray elements to include when formatting.
+Defaults to `100`.
+Set to `null` to show all array elements.
+Set to `0` or negative to show no array elements.

 Example of inspecting all properties of the `util` object:

 ```js